pervoj/pervoj/README.md

 </p>
 <br>

 I'm **Vojtěch Perník**, a young programmer from Czechia, who likes to use a nickname **pervoj**.
 I can program in Vala, JavaScript, Python, Java and PHP.
-I love the vision of open source software and also all my projects are open source and can be found here on GitHub.
+I love the vision of open source software and also all my projects are open source and can be found on my [GitLab](https://gitlab.com/pervoj).
 I also completely switched to Linux in 2020 and now I am using Fedora.

 <p align="center">
   <a href="mailto:info@pervoj.cz">